 The first and most popular option is to use unlicensed content from around the web.
 In this model, the curator does not seek explicit permission from the content authors.
-Instead the curator, keeping the fair use statute in mind, shares a small excerpt from the original text and clear attribution to the original article.
-Readers of the curated content are then required to go back to the original publisher’s site to read the article in full.
+Instead the curator, keeping the fair use statute in mind, shares a small excerpt from the original text with clear attribution back to the original article.
+Readers of the curated content must go back to the original publisher’s site to read the article in full.

 The Licensed Content Model

 The second model is to actually license the content from the original author and republish the original content in it’s entirety on the curator’s site.
-There are appealing properties of licensed content: (1) You get to provide a seamless reading experience.
+The appealing aspects of licensed content are: (1) You get to provide a seamless reading experience.
 (2) You do not risk driving readers off your site.
 (3) You don’t have to worry about fair-use and how much content you take.

 The Downsides of Curating Licensed Content

-While the licensed content curation model is attractive on the outset, there are some obvious, and other not so apparent downsides, to building a curation destination on a licensed content model.
+While the licensed content curation model seems attractive, there are some obvious—and other not so obvious—downsides to building a curation destination based on a licensed content model.

 Search Engine Optimization (SEO).
-In order to avoid risking their original articles being confused as duplicate content, most publishers who license their content contractually obligate their licensees to include special directives in the syndicated content that forbid search engines from indexing the copies of the licensed content.
-As a marketer, this means that if you use licensed content on your site, it will have little to no SEO value.
+In order to avoid risking their original articles being confused as duplicate content, most publishers who license their content contractually obligate licensees to include special directives in the syndicated content that forbids search engines from indexing copies of the licensed content.
+As a marketer, this means that if you use licensed content on your site, it has little to no SEO value.

 For brands looking to simply engage their existing audience and provide a more seamless reading experience, licensed content may be an option.
 But most marketers are not only looking to engage with their existing audience, but grow their audience and readership through search engine traffic.
 For the latter camp, licensed content is not a very compelling option.

 Privacy.
-Licensed content usually comes with the stipulation that you have to include a provided pixel tracker with any piece of licensed content you re-publish.
-In turn, this pixel tracker can cookie your readership, measure the efficacy of the content, and provide analytics back to the original publisher.
+Licensed content usually comes with the stipulation that you include a provided pixel tracker with anything you re-publish.
+In turn, this pixel tracker can cookie your readership, measure the efficacy of the content, and provide analytics for the original publisher.

-As a result, some of the content curation best practices with regards to adding your own perspective, annotating content, and re-titling content to add value as a brand curator are difficult, at best, or out of reach, at worst, with licensed content.
+As a result, some content curation best practices regarding adding your own perspective, such as annotating content, and re-titling content to add value as a brand curator are difficult at best, or out of reach at worst, with licensed content.